jhrcook/jhrcook-website/content/hobbies/reading/2025/index.md

 **Currently reading:**

-1. *The Sleepwalkers* by Christopher Clark
+1. *The German Genius* by Peter Watson
+2. *The Mysterious Case of Rudolf Diesel* by Douglas Brunt